jju/stubbl/teams/badgerclaws.md

 ## History

-While the Claws have never not had a winning season, they've also never won a championship.
+Before GCXI the Claws had never not had a winning season, they've also never won a championship.

 ### Seasons